-&lt;sup>3 Iraq reportedly tested a one-ton RDD in 1987 to assess its military usefulness.
+3 Iraq reportedly tested a one-ton RDD in 1987 to assess its military usefulness.
 William J. Broad, "Document Reveals 1987 Bomb Test by Iraq," The New York Times, April 29, 2001, p.
 A16.
 The United States also reportedly investigated radiation weapons in the 1940s and 1950s.
 James L. Ford, "Radiological Dispersal Devices: Assessing the Transnational Threat," Strategic Forum, Vol. 136, March 1998.

-&lt;sup>4 See, for example, Charles D. Ferguson, Tahseen Kazi, and Judith Perera, Commercial Radioactive Sources: Surveying the Security Risks, Center for Nonproliferation Studies, Monterey Institute of International Studies, January 2003; Anthony H. Cordesman, Radiological Weapons as Means of Attack, Center for Strategic and International Studies, November 2001; and U.S. Attorney General John Ashcroft, "Al Qaeda 'Dirty Bomb' Plot Disrupted," speech given June 10, 2003.
+4 See, for example, Charles D. Ferguson, Tahseen Kazi, and Judith Perera, Commercial Radioactive Sources: Surveying the Security Risks, Center for Nonproliferation Studies, Monterey Institute of International Studies, January 2003; Anthony H. Cordesman, Radiological Weapons as Means of Attack, Center for Strategic and International Studies, November 2001; and U.S. Attorney General John Ashcroft, "Al Qaeda 'Dirty Bomb' Plot Disrupted," Speech given June 10, 2003.

-&lt;sup>5 In 1995, Chechen separatists demonstrated an RDD capability, directing a news crew to a container of radioactive cesium placed in a Moscow park.
+5 In 1995, Chechen separatists demonstrated an RDD capability, directing a news crew to a container of radioactive cesium placed in a Moscow park.
 Michael Specter "Russians Assert Radioactive Box Found in Park Posed No Danger," The New York Times, November 25, 1995, p.
 A5.

-&lt;sup>6 Don Oldenburg, "How Bad Would A Dirty Blast Be?
+6 Don Oldenburg, "How Bad Would A Dirty Blast Be?
 Here's What The Experts Say," Washington Post, June 13, 2002, p.
 C1.

-&lt;sup>7 For a discussion of these issues, see CRS Report RS21528, Terrorist "Dirty Bombs": A Brief Primer, by Jonathan Medalia.
+7 For a discussion of these issues, see CRS Report RS21528, Terrorist "Dirty Bombs": A Brief Primer, by Jonathan Medalia.

 is linearly dependent on the intensity of the radiation and exposure to any amount of radiation causes increased health risks, such as an increased probability of developing cancer.
-In contrast, others, including some professional associations, believe that the linear model may overstate health risks.
+In contrast, others, including some professional associations, believe that the linear model may overstate the health risks of low-level radiation.
 Some experts maintain that a threshold exists below which minimal or no ill effects occur.

 Supporters of the linear model posit that this model should be used in the absence of definitive experimental evidence since it is the more cautious model.
-Supporters of the threshold model point out that safety and regulatory actions which apply to radiation levels below a threshold are not necessary and may greatly increase remediation costs.
+Supporters of the threshold model point out that safety and regulatory actions that apply to radiation levels below a threshold may not be necessary and may greatly increase remediation costs.

-As part of the effort to assess these models, the federal government funds research into the health effects of radiation exposure through the Department of Energy, the National Aeronautics and Space Administration (NASA), the Department of Defense (DOD), and the National Institutes of Health.
-In 1998, the National Academy of Sciences Board on Radiation Effects Research established an expert panel to assess the currently available scientific literature regarding health effects from low-dose radiation and to develop a risk estimate for exposure to low-dose radiation.
-This study is ongoing.
+As part of the effort to assess these models, the federal government funds scientific research into the health effects of radiation exposure.
+In 2005, the National Academy of Sciences Board on Radiation Effects Research, assessing the current scientific literature, issued a draft report concluding that current scientific evidence supports a linear, nothreshold relationship between cancer development and low-dose radiation.9